highwaycus/Bayesian-Analysis-on-Investor-Behaviors/README.md

 |:----:|:----:|:----:|:----:|:----:|:----:|:----:|
 |price |Daily close price of QQQ|136.43| 173.32| 241.32| 197.01| 82.20|
 |N |Number of components (stock)|97| 98| 99| 97.81| 1.83|

+### Modeling
+#### Assumptions and Theory
+The initial idea is that $𝑝𝑟𝑜𝑏_𝑑𝑖𝑓𝑓(𝑑𝑖,𝑡)$ distribute in normal form.
+But after observing the data (as Fig 1.4.2 to Fig 1.4.4), I notice that the distributions skewed right, which makes them closer to poisson distribution than normal distribution.
+Therefore, I think I can use poisson model to represent these distributions, with appropriate parameter values 𝜆.